We all want the best equipment, but don’t want to pay too much for it.

 Many of us started with a BCD as just a piece of equipment what could hold some air to let us be stable under water and floating on the surface.
 After a while we all want some more than only that.
 We want pockets to store a backup light, reel and buoy.
 We also want some D rings, as much as possible, to hook something on, lead pockets, so we don’t need that lead belt anymore, a place to store a knife, so that’s not on the leg or inflator hose anymore and a good system to store the octopus, manometer and console.

-For stability in the water it’s good to have lead pockets on the back too.
+For stability in the water it’s good to have and use lead pockets on the back too.
 The disadvantage of having only lead pockets on the side you will especially notice on the surface.
 It will tilt you forward.
 With some little weights at the back you will be more stable in the water.

 I have tried many brands and models, but always come back at Aqualung.
 This and the last time I chose the Pro LT.